As Confirmed By NBC News, Twitter Deleted 200,000 Russian Troll tweets

 Director Coats went on to add that Russia will be readying its efforts in multiple ways.
 For starters, it is a cheap avenue to deploy and is low risk.
 Within the report, it emphasizes that they will use propaganda, social media, false flag personas, sympathetic spokesmen, and other means to influence the elections.

 In January of 2018, Twitter emailed 700,000 users and informed them that they may have engaged with Russian accounts.
-Close to two weeks later, that number of Twitters users notified had more than doubled.
+Close to two weeks later, that number of Twitter users notified had more than doubled.

 #RussiansDidIt @NBCNews publishes database of deleted "Russian troll" tweets as they put it, which have allegedly influenced 2016 US Presidential election.
 Only problem: majority of the tweets were written… in Russian, by well-known parody accounts and independent bloggers. pic.twitter.com/BAQLaJD2T9